 Alice Liang comes from Guangdong province.
 She graduated from Sun Yat-sen University and got her master’s degree.
 After graduation, she became a teacher at an IB school where she was responsible for the planning and teaching of the Chinese and English languages, mathematics, and units of inquiries.
 She is a certified Mandarin teacher, and she obtained her teaching certificate in 2012.
 Ms. Liang is an out-going person who has various hobbies.
 She believes that every child is different and unique.
 She hopes that she could support her students to become global citizens with international vision.

 Robin Murray-Leslie is a founding member of Harrow Shenzhen and holds the honour of being the first teaching staff member on-site in 2020.
-Moving to Shenzhen after a successful three-year stint as House Master of Winston Churchill house at Harrow Beijing, he brings 20+ years of Secondary School experience from the UK, New Zealand, and China.
+Moving to Shenzhen after a successful three-year stint as House Master of Winston Churchill house at Harrow Beijing, he brings 23 years of experience from the UK, New Zealand and China.

-Graduating from University of Liverpool with a B.SC (HONS) in Geography and a PGCE (Post Graduate Certificate in Education) from University of Nottingham.
-Robin has worked for numerous examination Boards, taught Geography, History and Economics, and maintains high enthusiasm for classroom teaching.
-His specialist teaching subject is Physical Geography with the desire to help students understand the world around them.
-Robin enjoys being part of the Pastoral Team in the Upper School.
+Graduating from University of Liverpool with a B.SC (HONS) in Geography and a PGCE from University of Nottingham, Robin has worked for numerous examination Boards, taught the Humanities, and maintains high enthusiasm for classroom teaching.
+His specialist teaching subject is Physical Geography with the desire to help students better understand the changing world around them.

 Belle (Yueqin) Cai, master of American Elementary Education, graduated from the George Washington University in the capital of the United States.
 She won the special education scholarship allocated from the Department of Education.
 Miss Cai had worked as a general homeroom teacher at Spring Hill Elementary School in Virginia, one of the top 10 schools in the United States, the Yu Ying Public Charter School in Washington, D.C., and the Greater Cincinnati Chinese Immersion School in Ohio.
 In 2018, she finished six years of overseas study and practice.
 After returning to Shenzhen, she has been engaged in international education related work and joined Harrow in August 2020.
 Miss Cai combined her unique educational concept with her rich classroom experience for IB/PYP courses accredited by the International Baccalaureate Organization.
 As a Cover Teacher in Harrow, she is familiar with different year groups in lower school and has built strong and positive connections with students.